Theme

 OpenSpace is a GitHub project under the HKUDS organization, presented around agents that improve through self-evolving workflows and lower-cost system design.

 The repository presents OpenSpace as a framework for building smarter, lower-cost agent systems that can evolve over time.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is